ryedin/site/_posts/2015-11-20-introducing-grid.md

 can easily add GitHub webhooks to any of your Convox apps.

 Webhooks can trigger automatic builds and deployments to your Convox app when you push Code to master on GitHub.
-We're working more triggers -- such as pushes to branches and commit status changes -- that will enable even more powerful CI workflows, so stay tuned.
+We're working on more triggers -- such as pushes to branches and commit status changes -- that will enable even more powerful CI workflows, so stay tuned.

 You can configure webhooks from public GitHub repos for free.
 Private repos are available via the Basic paid plan.

 ## Slack integration

-Chat rooms are the command centers for DevOps teams and perhaps no chat service has more buzz these days than Slack.
+Chat rooms are the command centers for DevOps teams, and perhaps no chat service has more buzz these days than Slack.

 Grid implements the